AcheronProject/AcheronDocs/docs/joker_mcus/joker.md

     - *[STM32F072](https://www.st.com/resource/en/datasheet/stm32f072c8.pdf)*: STM32F072C(X)(Y) where (X) can be either 8 or B for 64 or 128kB of flash and (Y) can be T or U for LQFP or UFQFPN packages.
 - **General notes:** these microcontrollers are very nice to use because they need minimal external components: no EEPROM, no crystal, no USB resistor.
 The only populated components needed are the I2C pullup resistors R2 and R3 if any I2C device beyond the EEPROM is needed, like an ISSI RGB controller.
 Both STM32F072C8 and STM32F072CB versions are compatible and provenly work but the lower flash on the 8 version might be a problem specially with VIA.
 It should however prove to be enough for most keyboards with no fancy custom code.
     - **Avoid F042 and favour F072**: avoid using F042 for its very, very low flash sizes (16kB for STM32F042x4 and 32kB for STM32F042x6) which will not be enough for a firmware with VIA; in truth, the F042 series is just a toned-down version of F072 but with no price or availability counterpart.
 Highly favour the F072 series MCU as it tends to be cheaper and more available than most (in non-pandemic times at least...);
-    - **Integrated oscillator and "EEPROM"**: QMK implements an EEPROM-simulating algorithm, hence essentially it has an integrated EEPROM.
-This MCU also integrates as solid-state oscillator and crystal-less USB capabilities, so it also does not need a crystal oscillator.
+    - **XTAL-less USB and integrated "EEPROM"**: QMK implements an EEPROM-simulating algorithm, hence essentially it has an integrated EEPROM.
+This MCU also integrates as solid-state oscillator with crystal-less USB capabilities, so it also does not need a crystal oscillator.
 - **Leave unpopulated**
     - Crystal oscillator Y1 and load capacitors C2 and C3 (has internal oscillator);
     - External EEPROM (simulates internal EEPROM in its flash).
 The I2C pullup resistors R2 and R3 can be also unpopulated if no other I2C devices are needed;